/QIfist (Suppress _ftol)

 You can use the _control87, _controlfp, __control87_2 C Run-Time function to modify the rounding behavior of the FPU.
 The default rounding mode of the FPU is "Round toward nearest."
 Using /QIfist can improve the performance of your application, but not without risk.
 You should thoroughly test the portions of your code that are sensitive to rounding modes before relying upon code built with /QIfist in production environments.

-/arch (x86) and /QIfist can not be used on the same compiland.
+/arch (Minimum CPU Architecture) and /QIfist can not be used on the same compiland.

 /QIfist is not in effect by default because the rounding bits also affect floating point to floating point rounding (which occurs after every calculation), so when you set the flags for C-style (toward zero) rounding, your floating point calculations might be different. /QIfist should not be used if your code depends upon the expected behavior of truncating the fractional portion of the floating-point number.
 If you are unsure, do not use /QIfist.

-The /QIfist option is deprecated starting in Visual Studio 2005.
+In Visual C++ 2005, /QIfist is deprecated.
 The compiler has made significant improvements in float to int conversion speed.
-For a list of deprecated compiler options, see Deprecated and Removed Compiler Options in Compiler Options Listed by Category.
+For more information, see Deprecated Compiler Options in Visual C++ 2005.

 To set this compiler option in the Visual Studio development environment